 Hi, my name is Adriana and I LOVE making delicious food for my family.
 When Lois said she wanted to retire and asked if I'd want to take over her blog, I was excited!
-I've been an online publisher for several years and currently blog at Backyard Garden Lover, where I not only talk about growing vegetables, and pretty flowers, but also shared a few recipes made with produce I harvested from my garden.
+I've been an online publisher for several years and currently blog at Backyard Garden Lover, where I not only talk about growing vegetables, and pretty flowers but also share a few recipes made with produce I harvested from my garden.

 While I'll be making some updates to existing recipes, Lois's and Don's delicious recipes will remain on the site for your enjoyment.

-I'll add some of my own recipes, many of which my mom made when I was growing up, and some that I developed as I discovered other cuisines.
+I'll add some of my own recipes, many of which my mom made when I was growing up and some that I developed as I discovered other cuisines.
 As you'll see, I cook mostly quick and easy recipes.
 You'll probably see some cooking questions answered on the blog, as well as some roundups of recipes for different occasions.

 Have questions or suggestions?
 Don't hesitate to send me a note here.